 There are many ways to achieve authority on your website.
 The use of simple icons, like a BBB (Better Business Bureau) rating or association logos work.
 If your company has uniforms, showing a person in your uniform helps position them as an authority figure.

 If something is less available to us, we want it more.

 There have been a lot of studies done to show how scarcity works.
 A simple example is a job posting for serving positions at a restaurant.
 The study posted two job postings, which were ultimately for the same job.
 One said there were many positions open, while the other advertised only a few positions left.

 Which job got the most applicants?
 The second one.
 People assume if there aren’t many positions left, it must be better.

 If you have an ecommerce site, there are a lot more ways you can implement scarcity.
-One way is to show the amount of that specific product left in stock: “Only three left in stock.”
-A simpler option is to use verbiage for an offer or product that is going away soon, “limited time offer,” or “get it before it’s gone.”
+One way is to show the amount of stock available: “Only three left in stock.”
+A simpler option is to use verbiage for an offer or product that is going away soon, such as “limited time offer,” or “get it before it’s gone.”
 A simple message like that can help put the idea in your user’s mind that if they don’t get it now, they might not be able to get it.

-I’ve outlined a few of the ways you can apply Cialdini’s principles of influence to user experience, but the list doesn’t end here.
-Go out there, and put these principles to use and help influence your users.
+I’ve outlined a few ways you can apply Cialdini’s principles of influence to user experience, but the list doesn’t end here.
+Go out there and put these principles to use and help influence your users.
 Just remember to always influence responsibly.